 The first time we came to Spain in 1975, we spent our first days in Barcelona and then Madrid.
 Both are interesting big cities, with their attractions to be sure.
 (The Sagrada Familia in Barcelona was barely started then.)
 But when we made the short train trip from Madrid to Toledo shortly thereafter, that was when the first obvious “wow” factor of Spain kicked in.
-Even recently, when we made, perhaps, our tenth visit to to Toledo, we are still convinced that this tiny walled city has the most artistic and historical oomph per square meter of any city in Spain – and perhaps any city in the world, with the possible exception of Florence.
+Even recently, when we made, perhaps, our tenth visit to to Toledo, we are still convinced that this tiny walled city on the Tagus River has the most artistic and historical oomph per square meter of any city in Spain – and perhaps any city in the world, with the possible exception of Florence.

 Table of Contents

 The Cathedral of Toledo, is the subject of a post of its own, and deserves a lengthy visit on its own.
 Some friends that we visited Toledo with on this trip spent three hours just in the Cathedral and admitted to not seeing it all.
 Yes, it's that big, and its marvels are that many.

 There are many attractions of note you can see in our post on the Cathedral, but two of our favorites are the Transparente and the choir.
 The Transparente is a unique feature that we've never seen the like of in any other church we have visited.
 A mixed media of sculpture and painting starts on the floor of the apse and leads the eye up and up until the sculpture gives way to frescoes and then a window that lights the entire work that represents the ascent into heaven.

 The enormous choir is distinguished by the exceptional carvings of the seat backs and the panels above the seats.
 On each seat back is a scene from the Catholic reconquest of Spain from the Moors, and culminates with the scene of the fall of the castle at Granada, the last Moorish city to fall to the Christians.

 The Cathedral of Toledo is one of the 15 Great Cathedrals of Spain.